hummingbot/hummingbot/documentation/docs/faq/troubleshooting.md

 If Hummingbot is installed on Windows, simply delete the encrypted files found in `%localappdata%\hummingbot.io\Hummingbot\conf`.

-If Hummingbot is installed on MacOs, simply delete the encrypted files found in `~/Library/Application\ Support/Hummingbot/Conf`.
+If Hummingbot is installed on MacOS, simply delete the encrypted files found in `~/Library/Application\ Support/Hummingbot/Conf`.

 !!! warning
     Be careful when deleting the local wallet key file created through Hummingbot, i.e, a wallet that was not imported from Metamask; deleting the key file will result in a permanent loss of access to that wallet and any assets it may contain.